MobilityData/gbfs-validator/RULES.md

 <img width="800" alt="tick boxes" src="https://user-images.githubusercontent.com/63653518/133173256-d57d5b5a-4eb0-4114-89a6-fac60b3864a1.png">

 ## Required files
-Two files are required for all GBFS versions gbfs.json system_information.json
+system_information.json is required for all GBFS versions. gbfs.json is required as of v2.0

-The link to gbfs.json is the feed source link and is the input file for the validator.
-The presence of system_information.json will then be checked by the validator.
 ## Conditionally required files
 Three files are conditionally required for all GBFS versions: station_information.json: required for systems utilizing docks